JackWangCUMT/petri/README.md

 ``` bash
 make test
 ```
 This command will run the unit tests.
+It requires the `nunit-console` package.

 ### Running the editor/compiler
 Once compiled, the editor is available in the Editor/bin directory, for command-line invocation and GUI on Linux.